10 Weird Looking Snakes Across The Globe

 Author: Omid Mozaffari – public domain

-Complimenting the spider tail is an extremely craggy desert face, with jagged sandy scales that look like the snake is locked in a perpetual sandstorm.
-Pseudocerastes urarachnoides was only discovered in 2006, after being classified as a closely related species for decades.
-They range from 60-90cm, and have the deadly venom of all vipers.
+Complimenting this spider tail is an extremely craggy desert face, with jagged, sandy scales that look like the snake is locked in a perpetual sandstorm.
+Pseudocerastes urarachnoides was only discovered in 2006, after being mistaken for the closely related Persian horned viper for decades.
+They have the corrosive venom of all vipers, and should not be touched in any circumstances.

-This is a horror taking inspiration from other horrors, a meeting of the nightmares, but fortunately their territory is very small.
-They may just edge over the border with Iraq.
+This species is a horror taking inspiration from other horrors, a meeting of the nightmares, but fortunately, their territory is very small.
+Even dedicated herpetologists struggle to locate the spider-tailed horned viper.

 9 Rhinocerous ratsnake